-INCLUDED MEALS Breakfast: 15 Lunch: 2 Dinner: 5 TRIP STAFF Explore Tour Leader Driver(s) Local Guide(s)
+Lunch: 2 Dinner: 1

+TRIP STAFF

+Driver(s)

+Local Guide(s)

+TRANSPORT

+Bus

-TRANSPORT Bus Train
+Train

 ACCOMMODATION

-13 nights
+14 nights

 comfortable hotel

 1 nights simple

-hotel 1 nights simple overnight train
+hotel

-TRIP PACE: Full on GROUP SIZE: 12 - 18 Itinerary Itineraries on some departure dates may differ, please select the itinerary that you wish to explore.
-DAY 1 - Join trip in Ukraine's capital Kyiv Arrive in Kyiv.
-Our adventure through two fascinating countries begins in Ukraine's capital city, which is on the banks of the Dnieper River.
+TRIP PACE: Full on Itinerary Itineraries on some departure dates may differ, please select the itinerary that you wish to explore.
+DAY 1 - Trip starts in Ukraine's capital Kyiv This adventure through two fascinating countries begins in Ukraine's capital city, Kyiv, on the banks of the Dnieper River.
 The city has been inhabited for almost 2,000 years and was once the capital of the Kyivan Rus State, from which all later Russian states descended.
 Although Ukrainian nationalism is stronger than ever, you will still hear Russian spoken widely here today.
-For those arriving on time our Leader plans to meet you in the hotel reception at 8pm for the welcome meeting and for those that wish, there is the chance to go out for dinner.
-There are no other activities planned today, so you are free to arrive in Kyiv at any time.
-If you would like to receive a complimentary airport transfer today, you'll need to arrive into Kyiv Boryspil International Airport (KBP), which is about 35 minutes' drive, depending on traffic.
-Should you miss the welcome meeting, your Leader will inform you of any essential information as soon as you catch up.
-If your flight arrives earlier in the day, perhaps you might choose to explore the city on foot or using metro.
-The nearest metro station is five minutes' walk from our hotel.
-The city is filled with attractive architecture, wide shopping boulevards with coffee stands every few metres, parks where the locals stop to feed the squirrels and play chess, and a mix of high-end department stores and a warren of underground malls selling everything from hot corn on the cob to traditional ceramics.
-Kreshchatyk is the capital's main street and stretches from the traditional food market of Besarabsky to Maidan Square, where the 2014 revolution took place, which resulted in the country's president Viktor Yanukovych being overthrown and fleeing to Russia.
-You'll find a selection of good restaurants and bars to choose from this evening.
-Ukraine is well known for its dumplings, called varenyky that come with a range of different fillings such as mutton, cabbage or sweeter varieties like cherry.
+You will be met on arrival at Kyiv's International Airport (KBP) by a local guide, and driven to your centrally-located hotel.
+There are no activities planned today, so feel free to arrive in Kyiv at any time.
+For those booking their own flights, you will just need to let us know your flight details no later than two weeks prior to departure, in order to be met on arrival.
+You'll have the rest of the day free to relax and take in the city.
+There is a wide selection of good restaurants and bars to choose from in the evening.
+Ukraine is well known for its dumplings, called varenyky, that come with a range of different fillings such as mutton, cabbage or sweeter varieties like cherry.
 You should also try nastoyanka, which is a Ukrainian liqueur made from honey and herbs and comes in a selection of fruit flavours and even horseradish!
 Potential dining spots include Spotykach Restaurant, which is a retro Soviet style canteen cellar or for something quicker, you could try the local fast food at Kyivska Perepichka, which specialises in fried dough encased sausages.
-During this trip, we have packed in as many highlights of Kyiv as we can, but there is very little free time in the city, so if you wish to spend some time discovering more on your own, we would recommend extending your stay for a night or two.
 Please note that many of Kyiv's museums close on a Monday or Tuesday, so if you wish to visit a particular attraction then please check that it is open on the day you want to visit.
-ACCOMMODATION: Hotel Rus (or similar) Grade: Comfortable Hotel

-MEALS PROVIDED: NONE

-DAY 2 - Kyiv guided tour and exploring the Museum of the Great Patriotic War

-We have a busy day today, as we aim to discover a selection of Kyiv's many historic sights and to get a feel for this great city.
-A local guide will show us the highlights including the Golden Gate which was once the main entrance to the city, Saint Andrews Baroque church and the onion domed exterior of Santa Sophia Cathedral.
+MEALS PROVIDED: NONE DAY 2 - Kyiv guided tour and explore the Museum of the Great Patriotic War It's a busy day today, with the aim of exploring a selection of Kyiv's many historic sights and to get a feel for this great city.
+Start with a guided walking tour of the highlights, including the Golden Gate which was once the main entrance to the city, Saint Andrews Baroque church and the onion domed exterior of Santa Sophia Cathedral.
 The cathedral is the city's oldest remaining religious building and inside we'll have the chance to see mosaics and frescoes that date back to 1017.

-This afternoon we take the metro to Arsenalna, which is the deepest station in the world.
-We continue from here to the Museum of the Great Patriotic War, which is one of the largest museums in Ukraine and tells the story of the German-Soviet War in iconic and Brutalist style.
+This afternoon, take the metro to Arsenalna, which is the deepest station in the world, and continue by metro to the Museum of the Great Patriotic War, which is one of the largest museums in Ukraine and tells the story of the German-Soviet War in iconic and Brutalist style.
 It has over 300,000 items on display and the memorials are spread over 25 acres.
-We will be able to see the huge Mother Motherland statue, which is 100 metres high and was built to honour the heroes of the Soviet Union.
+From here, the imposing Mother Motherland statue takes over the eyeline - at 100 metres high it was built to honour the heroes of the Soviet Union.

-1

-ACCOMMODATION: Hotel Rus (or similar)

-Grade: Comfortable Hotel